GrapheneOS/hardened_malloc/README.md

 their size and guard size.
 They're simply memory mappings and get mapped on allocation and then unmapped on free.

+This allocator is aimed at production usage, not aiding with finding and fixing memory corruption bugs for software development.
+It does find many latent bugs but won't include features like the option of generating and storing stack traces for each allocation to include the allocation site in related error messages.
+The design choices are based around minimizing overhead and maximizing security which often leads to different decisions than a tool attempting to find bugs.
+For example, it uses zero-based sanitization on free and doesn't minimize slack space from size class rounding between the end of an allocation and the canary / guard region.
+Zero-based filling has the least chance of uncovering latent bugs, but also the best chance of mitigating vulnerabilities.
+The canary feature is primarily meant to act as padding absorbing small overflows to render them harmless, so slack space is helpful rather than harmful despite not detecting the corruption on free.
+The canary needs detection on free in order to have any hope of stopping other kinds of issues like a sequential overflow, which is why it's included.
+It's assumed that an attacker can figure out the allocator is in use so the focus is explicitly not on detecting bugs that are impossible to exploit with it in use like an 8 byte overflow.
+The design choices would be different if performance was a bit less important and if a core goal was finding latent bugs.

 # Security properties

 * Fully out-of-line metadata